Single-Wall Homes: The Plantation Classic

 The biggest headache for single-wall owners comes during a remodel.
 In a double-wall construction home, you just hide the guts (electrical and plumbing) inside the wall cavity.
 In a T&G home, there is no where to hide.

-The Electrical Work-Around: Since we can’t fish wires through non-existent studs, we have to get creative.
+Electrical Work-Around: Since we can’t fish wires through non-existent studs, we have to get creative.
 We often use sleek, paintable surface-mount conduit.

-The Plumbing Path: Most plumbing has to run through the floor and come up directly where it’s needed.
+Plumbing Path: Most plumbing has to run through the floor and come up directly where it’s needed.
 If you’re moving a sink, you’re usually looking at a floor-up approach rather than a wall-through approach.

 Insurance Challenge